Variational measurement-based quantum computation for generative modeling

-As it was shown in Ref.~\cite{nautrup2023measurement,stephen2019subsystem,raussendorf2019computationally,raussendorf2005quantum}, an MBQC can be understood in the circuit model where a $Z$-rotated measurement $e^{i\theta^j_i Z}\ket{\pm}_{(i,j)}\bra{\pm}e^{-i\theta^j_i Z}$ at position $(i,j)$ in the grid, becomes a local $Z$-rotation $e^{i\theta^j_i Z_i}$ (parameterized by an angle $\theta^j_i$) on qubit $i$ at depth $j$ interleaved with a certain Clifford Quantum Cellular Automaton (C-QCA) (see Fig.~\ref{fig:mbqc-circuit-equi} (bottom)).
+As it was shown in Refs.~\cite{nautrup2023measurement,stephen2019subsystem,raussendorf2019computationally,raussendorf2005quantum}, an MBQC can be understood in the circuit model where a $Z$-rotated measurement $e^{i\theta^j_i Z}\ket{\pm}_{(i,j)}\bra{\pm}e^{-i\theta^j_i Z}$ at position $(i,j)$ in the grid, becomes a local $Z$-rotation $e^{i\theta^j_i Z_i}$ (parameterized by an angle $\theta^j_i$) on qubit $i$ at depth $j$ interleaved with a certain Clifford quantum cellular automaton (C-QCA) [see Fig.~\ref{fig:mbqc-circuit-equi} (bottom)].
 In general, C-QCAs are locality-preserving, translationally invariant Clifford operations, typically acting on a ring of qubits (i.e., assuming periodic boundary conditions).
 In the case of standard MBQC on a cluster state, the corresponding C-QCA, $T_c$, is a product of $CZ$-gates and Hadamard gates (see Fig.~\ref{fig:glider}).
 As C-QCAs map Clifford gates onto Clifford gates, they are fully determined by their commutation relation with Pauli-operators.
-That is, we write (see Fig.~\ref{fig:glider}),
+That is, we write,

 for all $i\in [N]$ (which holds because we assumed periodic boundary conditions).
-As detailed in Ref.~\cite{nautrup2023measurement} the (universal) family of gates, parameterized by $\bm{\theta}=\{\theta_i^j\}_{i,j}$, that is implementable by this circuit (assuming no byproducts), is given by
+The corresponding locality-preserving, translational invariant Clifford circuit is depicted in Fig.~\ref{fig:glider}.
+As detailed in Ref.~\cite{nautrup2023measurement} the (universal) family of gates, parameterized by $\bm{\theta}=\{\theta_i^j\}_{i,j}$, that is implementable by this circuit {Fig.~\ref{fig:architecture} (assuming no byproducts), is given by